hanggrian/kotlinpoet-dsl/README.md

 }
 ```

-Snapshots of the development version are available in [Sonatype's snapshots repository](https://s01.oss.sonatype.org/content/repositories/snapshots).

 ## Usage

 ### Use `T::class` as parameters

 `KClass<*>` can now be used as format arguments.
 There is also inline reified type function whenever possible.

 ```kotlin
 buildMethodSpec("sortList") {